17 November 2018

 My name is XXXXXXXXXX and I live with my ex-wife XXXXXXXXXX and our 6yo son XXXXXXXXXXXX at XXXXXXXXX, XXXXXXXX.
 I am an advocate for male victims of domestic violence and their children.
 I am also chairman of a national advocacy body in a different field.

-Around 14 years ago I voluntarily chose to attend a “male behavior change” course for perpetrators of domestic violence for my own education, to be a better parent, a better man and a better husband.
+Around 14 years ago I voluntarily chose to attend a “male behaviour change” course for perpetrators of domestic violence for my own education, to be a better parent, a better man and a better husband.
 I learned a great deal and have used these learnings since then.
 I have a long history of involvement with personal growth groups including the Men’s Wellbeing association, extensive unofficial training in psychology and am aware of the strengths and weaknesses of both women and men.
-I support victims of Domestic Violence regardless of gender and seek to assist behavior change in perpetrators of Domestic Violence regardless of gender.
+I support victims of Domestic Violence regardless of gender and seek to assist behaviour change in perpetrators of Domestic Violence regardless of gender.
 I write only on my own behalf and that of my son but seek to benefit others.

 I am and remain a victim of over a decade of financial, emotional, spiritual, sexual and physical domestic violence.
 My son is and remains a victim of child abuse through neglect and parental alienation which has been occurring for most of his life.
 I intend to write a book about my experiences and have made contact with researchers and journalists as part of this process.
 I have discussed my situation with other concerned people and provided them with substantiating evidence.